Rites of the Female Face

 Act – The Cultist gives everyone in attendance a sip of the Wine.

-This ritual creates a space in which all who enter it, including non-humans, are peacebound and any who incite violence gain the Cursed condition.
+This ritual creates a space in which all who enter it, including non-humans, are peacebound and any who incite violence gain the Damned state.
 Everyone who enters the circle must be offered a sip of the wine.
 The ritual ends if the Cultist leaves the circle, if there are ever less than three entities in the circle that have not sipped the wine, when the wine has run out, or at dawn.

 Talismans of the Mother